At Lipcon, Margulies, Alsina & Winkleman, P.A., our cruise ship lawyers have extensive knowledge of maritime law as it applies to cruise lines.

 Maritime law is very specialized and confusing, even to lawyers who are familiar with this area of law.
 There are things you can do as an aware and alert cruiser to avoid injury while vacationing on a cruise ship.
 All of our attorneys are experienced and familiar with the laws and regulations that will affect your case.
 Our lawyers are regularly featured in the media for their superior knowledge of maritime law.
 Having an experienced lawyer on your case is essential to ensuring your case resolves with the best possible outcome for you, the victim.

 At Lipcon, Margulies, Alsina & Winkleman, P.A., we are dedicated to helping all who experience an injury on a cruise ship to recover the compensation they deserve for their pain and suffering.
 Our firm is AV-rated, meaning our lawyers maintain the highest level of ethics in all we do and that we work diligently to make sure your rights are fully protected.
+Our firm has recovered more than $200 million dollars for clients, which includes cruise ship passengers*.

 For more information on your cruise accident and cruise injury claim options, contact a cruise lawyer from our firm for a free consultation today.